1986 Basque regional election

-A regional election was held in the Basque Country on Sunday, 30 November 1986, to elect the 3rd Parliament of the autonomous community.
+A regional election was held in the Basque Country on 30 November 1986 to elect the 3rd Parliament of the autonomous community.
 All 75 seats in the Parliament were up for election.

 The Socialist Party of the Basque Country (PSE–PSOE) won 19 seats, the Basque Nationalist Party (EAJ/PNV) came second with 17 seats, People's Unity (HB) and Basque Solidarity (EA), a PNV split, each won 13 seats, and Basque Country Left won 9 seats.

 Overview

+Under the 1979 Statute of Autonomy, the Basque Parliament was the unicameral legislature of the Basque Autonomous Community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a lehendakari.
+The electoral and procedural rules were supplemented by national law provisions.

+Date

+The term of the Basque Parliament expired four years after the date of its previous election, unless it was dissolved earlier.
+The election decree was required to be issued no later than 25 days before the scheduled expiration date of parliament and published on the following day in the Official Gazette of the Basque Country (BOPV), with election day taking place between 54 and 60 days after the decree's publication.
+The previous election was held on 26 February 1984, which meant that the chamber's term would have expired on 26 February 1988.
+The election decree was required to be published in the BOPV no later than 2 February 1988, setting the latest possible date for election day on 2 April 1988.